 Sets an engine variable globally.

-SET GLOBAL may also be used to set two types of non-sync variables listed below.
+SET GLOBAL can be used to set two types of variables listed below.

 Global: When you set a global variable, its value is effective for your current connection to the node and any subsequent connections, initiated by any user.

 Session that can also be set globally: When you set this type of variable globally, its value is NOT effective for your current connection to the node but is effective for any subsequent connections to the node, initiated by any user.

 Most variables have global scope.
 Those that instead have the scope “session that can also be set globally” are indicated in the “Description” column in the list of sync variables and list of non-sync variables.